Andrettin/Wyrmsun/readme.txt

 - Added snow variations for the Joruvellir Yale Pen, Mead Hall and Bastion.

 * Miscellaneous
-- Reworked the dependency code to make it both more flexible and more performant.
+- Reworked the dependency code to make it more flexible, and also to improve its performance.
 - Fixed the value default game speed setting (used when starting the game for the first time).
 Please note that the game speed preferences can be changed in-game.

 -----------------------------------------------------------------------